 You’ll be blown away by the stunning Christmas lights and decorations in Dyker Heights!
+A beautiful neighborhood with amazing houses located in Brooklyn.
 Over 100,000 people visit Dyker Heights each year to see the most over-the-top Christmas decorations.

 A must for NYC Christmas visitors and locals!
 You’ll see inflatable Santas, snowmen, carols, musical accompaniment, motorized Christmas deco and more!